Browse Tax Articles

 Most interest you receive that’s available for a withdrawal is taxable income.
 This can include interest on:

 You usually don't have to report interest on Series EE and Series I U.S. Savings Bonds until the earliest of these dates:

-You might expect to be in a higher tax bracket when you redeem the bonds.
-If so, it might benefit you to report the interest annually.
+If you expect to be in a higher tax bracket when you redeem the bonds, it might benefit you to report the interest annually.
 You can exclude interest from bonds issued after 1989 from income if you:

 Certain distributions commonly known as dividends are actually interest.
 They include dividends on deposits or share accounts in:

 You might need to include part of the original issue discount in your income each year as interest.
 Do this if you have one of these issued at a discount:

 From each payer of interest of $10 or more, you should receive one of these:

 The form or statement will show the interest you must report.

 Form 1099-INT also will also show any tax-exempt interest that’s taxable for the Alternative Minimum Tax (AMT).
 Enter this interest only on Form 6251.